Vinfall/UserScripts/README.md

 > [!NOTE]
 > If you don't care about localization, it's also possible to export data via [VNDB query](https://query.vndb.org/about).
-> Some example queries are provided on [my (deprecated) vndb repo](https://github.com/Vinfall/vndb/tree/main/sql).
+> Some example queries are provided on [my (archived) vndb repo](https://github.com/Vinfall/vndb/tree/main/sql).

-PS: Changes regarding are taken from [alvibo's mod](https://github.com/Kamikadashi/VNDB-List-Export) and licensed under WTFPL.
+PS: Changes regarding paging are taken from [alvibo's mod](https://github.com/Kamikadashi/VNDB-List-Export) and licensed under WTFPL.

 ### Weibo Mobile Redirect